Sheffield United Charity Policy

 Written requests can be made and posted to the club or handed into the stadium.

-All requests should include the following information:
+To be considered for assistance, ALL requests should always include the following information:

-- Your contact name, email/postal address and contact phone number
+- Your contact name, email/postal address and contact phone number and the address you wish your donation to be sent to, should you be successful

 - Type of event - some background for the donations request